 X-Frame-Options configuration

 Among the 103 sites that set X-Frame-Options, 102 use SAMEORIGIN (allowing the site to frame itself but no one else) and 1 uses DENY (blocking all framing).
-SAMEORIGIN is the correct choice for most law firms, since it allows internal embedding (like preview tools) while blocking external clickjacking attempts.
+SAMEORIGIN is the correct choice for most law firms, since it permits internal embedding (such as preview tools) while blocking external clickjacking attempts.

 Referrer-Policy values